ManticoreGamesInc/platform-documentation/src/tutorials/modeling_basics.md

 ![ModelingBasics](../img/ModelingBasics/image4.png "Modeling Screenshot"){: .center loading="lazy" }

-Time to get cooking!
+Time to get cooking.
 Start with one "**Chamfered Cylinder**" and scale it down to pancake size on the plate.

 ![ModelingBasics](../img/ModelingBasics/image7.png "Modeling Screenshot"){: .center loading="lazy" }